Middle School

 Literature

-Students read and discuss classic works that form the moral imagination, including Beowulf, The Hobbit, stories of King Arthur and Robin Hood, selections from The Lord of the Rings, and The Tempest by Shakespeare.
-Reading emphasizes comprehension, analysis, and appreciation of great works.
+Students read and discuss classic works that form the moral imagination, including Beowulf, stories of King Arthur, The Silver Chair from The Chronicles of Narnia, selections from The Lord of the Rings, The Tempest, and selected plays and sonnets by Shakespeare.
+Reading emphasizes comprehension, literary analysis, and an appreciation of the enduring themes found in the great works of literature.

 8th Grade Curriculum